-Moody's assigns a D+ (D plus) bank financial strength rating (BFSR) for Banco BBM based on the bank's focused operations as a lender to upper middle-market companies and on its long track record of successful trading activities, supported by sophisticated risk controls.
+Moody's assigns a D+ (D plus) bank financial strength rating (BFSR) for Banco BBM that captures a SME focused operation and a long-track record of volatile earnings generation with strong contribution from trading activities, supported by sophisticated risk controls.
 The D+ BFSR translates into a Baseline Credit Assessment of Ba1, which is also the bank's long-term local- currency deposit rating.
 Systemic support was not considered, given the bank's limited share of the industry's deposit base.

 The ratings acknowledge the bank's robust risk management and expertise in treasury activities have allowed the franchise to successfully transit between credit, asset management and trading across cycles, while the bank has preserved adequate credit quality, disciplined liquidity profile and capital surplus, when compared to similar sized banks.
-The ratings continue to weight the volatile earnings component from trading gains which continues to be relevant, despite the recent business restructuring.
+The ratings continue to weigh the volatile earnings component from trading gains which continues to be relevant, despite the recent business resdimensioning.

 Traditionally very cautious about credit expansion, BBM decided in mid-2008 to promote a significant deleveraging as management saw uncertain funding and credit environment.
 As a consequence, recurring profitability levels have been pressured down, indicating the reduced business volumes.
-Of note, the bank's capital ratios and cash position are sound, which can help it absorb the potential negative effects on performance of this reduction.
-Since the beginning of 2010, based on improved credit conditions, the bank decided to pick up its lending pace, though, in a very contained fashion.
-Now, BBM is challenged to resume loan growth in highly competitive scenario for corporate lending.
+Of note, the bank's capital ratios and cash position remains sound, helping to absorb the negative effects of this strategy.
+Since the end of 2010, based on improved credit conditions, the bank decided to pick up its lending pace, though, in a very contained fashion.
+At present, BBM is challenged to resume loan growth in competitive scenario for corporate lending.

 The strict credit risk management and good level of collateralization of its loan book should shield the bank's return to lending segment.
 The bank has proven to be able to reshape its strategy during uncertainties and reposition the bank's operations without incurring in risks.
-In addition, BBMs rigid asset & liabilities management philosophy and relatively restrictive leverage guidelines help the bank to withstand the difficult times for the system's midsize banks during the fourth quarter, caused by the selectiveness of local investors.
+In addition, BBM's rigid asset & liabilities management philosophy and relatively restrictive leverage guidelines help the bank to withstand the difficult times for the system's midsize banks during the fourth quarter, caused by the selectiveness of local investors.

-The ratings are still constrained by the intrinsic vulnerability of this type of wholesale funding and also the challenge faced by BBMs operations of lending in a competitive segment with many rivals, especially with the entrance of the large players.
+The ratings are still constrained by the intrinsic vulnerability of this type of wholesale funding, despite the relevant participation of individual clients that account for 34% of total time deposits, and also the challenge faced by BBM's operations of lending in a competitive segment with many rivals, especially with the entrance of the large players.